chinchirrin/mern-crypto-exchange/README.md

 ## Notes

-- It is assumed the MongoDB instance is running on `localhost:27017/nest`
+- It is assumed MongoDB runs on `localhost:27017/nest`